OLD GLEN PARK, RED ROCK HILL, SAN FRANCISCO, 1970

-Born in Denmark, Frederick Korburg first studied at the Graphic Art Center in Copenhagen and, later, at the Hamburg Academy of Fine Arts under Max Lieberman.
-After moving to California in 1920, he furthered his studies with Armin Hansen in Carmel before settling in San Francisco.
-Korburg was appointed art director for the San Francisco Call-Bulletin and became well known nationwide for his satirical work and cartoons of political, theatrical and sporting figures and events.
-He retired in 1961, and returned to fine-art painting, traveling widely and specializing in Post-Impressionist landscapes of Germany, Ireland Denmark, France and California.
+Born in Denmark, Frederick Korburg first studied at the Graphic Art Center in Copenhagen and, subsequently, at the Academy of Fine Arts in Hamburg under Max Lieberman.
+After moving to California in 1920, Korburg furthered his studies with Armin Hansen in Carmel before settling in San Francisco in 1924 and working as a cartoonist for the Call-Bulletin.
+In time, Korburg was appointed the San Francisco Call-Bulletin's art director and, through wide distribution by Hearst papers, became well known for his graphic work and satirical cartoons of political, theatrical and sporting personalities and events.
+Upon retiring in 1961, Korburg returned to fine art, traveling widely and painting lyrical coastal scenes of Denmark, France and California.
 Over the course of a long career, Frederick Korburg was the recipient of numerous prizes, medals and juried awards.
 He exhibited widely and with success including at the San Francisco Art Association (1937) , the Oakland Art Gallery and Palo Alto's Los Robles Galleries which held several one-man exhibitions of his work.

 Who Was Who in American Art, 1564-1975: 400 Years of Artists in America, Peter Hastings Falk, Sound View Press 1999, Vol. 2, p.
 1891; Artists in California 1786-1940, Third edition, Vol 1, p.
 641; Davenport’s Art Reference Guide, 2009/10 Edition, p.
 1501; et al.

 180 SEVENTH AVENUE • SUITE 100 • SANTA CRUZ CA 95062 • (Tel) 831-818-5316